stefandoorn/google-tag-manager-plugin/README.md

 * `environment`: Send Symfony/Sylius environment to GTM
 * `route`: Send Symfony/Sylius route to GTM
 * `context`: Send Sylius context information to GTM (currency, locale, channel)
+* `events`: See below - allows you to register events easily from inside HTML using JS.

 ## Usage